basecamp/handbook/how-we-work.md

 ## Balanced

 We limit ourselves to a 40-hour (32-hour in the summer) work week.
 Keeping our hours at work limited forces us to prioritize the work that really matters.
-A healthy amount of sleep and a rich and rewarding life outside of work should not be squandered for a few more working hours.
+A healthy amount of sleep and a rich and rewarding life outside of work should not be squandered for a few more hours at work.

 There are occasions where teams or individuals need to work off-hours for on-call, maintenance or emergencies.
 This time should not be in addition to your normal working hours.
 Use your discression to take time off to make up for the additional hours you put in during the week.